-The ARC Peer Tutoring Program is closed for Winter Recess and will reopen on February 4, 2022.
+The ARC Peer Tutoring Program is closed for the summer and will reopen in September.

 The ARC connects Harvard students with a network of trained peers who can support their learning.
 Peer Tutors can provide an extra layer of academic support for students by reviewing critical concepts and materials from class, clarifying points of confusion, and developing study strategies for upcoming exams.